3 Ways to Support Day of Silence, Even If You Can’t Participate

-1. Respect those who ARE silent on April 27th.
+1. Respect those who ARE silent on the Day of Silence.

 Not speaking for an entire day is a lot harder than it sounds!
 If you know people who are trying to be silent that day, do your best to help.
 Tell them you think they’re awesome!
 Don’t ask them questions or put them in a position where they feel like they need to talk.
 A little respect goes a long way toward encouraging people to keep at it and not give up.
 When you tell someone how much you appreciate their silence, they might just make it through the whole day.